ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Tax.TaxJar/README.md

-﻿# Vertex Integration
+﻿# TaxJar Integration

 ## Scope of this integration
 This .NET integration calculates sales tax for an Order using the TaxJar API.
-It can be used during checkout to provide a tax cost to the buyer or after submit to create a vertex transaction for filling.
+It can be used during checkout to provide a tax cost to the buyer or after submit to create a TarJar transaction for filling.

 Use Cases:
 - Sales Tax Estimate